Large and Growing Population

 The importance of momentum driven population growth increases as the fertility levels goes down.
 In 1994, noted demographer, John Bongaart, estimated that in the twenty-first century, population growth would be largely momentum driven and account for nearly half of world population increase.
 He also pointed out that the momentum driven population growth could be reduced simply by raising the average age of childbearing.
 He also estimated that an increase in the age at first birth by 2.5 year would reduce population growth momentum by 21%.

 Applying Bongaart’s model to India, researcher Visaria concluded that about 70% population growth is due to population momentum, 24% from unwanted fertility, and the rest 6% from wanted fertility.
 Talking in plain language, 70% population growth is due to the fact that there are simply too people in the reproductive age.
 The 24% growth is due to undesired (or accidental) or unplanned pregnancies which can be attributed to lack of easy availability of contraceptives, particularly in rural areas.
 And only 6% population growth is due to people’s desire to have more children.
 Neighboring Bangladesh has achieved significant reduction in fertility, mostly through spreading the availability of contraceptives throughout the country.
-In 1975, the total fertility rate in Bangladesh was 5 today it is down to 2.2.
+In 1975, the total fertility rate in Bangladesh was over 5, today it is down to 2.2.

-Therefore, Indian population planners have to first understand this analysis and then reorganize their efforts to check the two main contributors to population growth – momentum and unwanted fertility.
 The correct way to counter population momentum involves delaying age at marriage, postponing the first birth, and then spacing further births.
 In the Indian context, these steps will have a significant impact.
 There is widespread tradition of child marriage in some populous parts of India where even girls below 15 get married and soon become mothers.
 Although the legal age of girl’s marriage is 18, it is routinely flouted in many parts of the country.
 For detailed analysis, please read

 To counter the second biggest contributor (24%) to population growth – unwanted pregnancies – government need to strengthen its healthcare network in the rural areas where education and general awareness is rather poor.
 It requires equipping all the primary healthcare centers with sufficient supplies of contraceptives and making it easily available to people, particularly women.
 Counseling women about their reproductive health issues and the health implications of early or child marriages is another urgent requirement.
 If only all the unwanted pregnancies are avoided, the fertility rate would immediately fall below to around 2.0.